adrianlee0118/razr-fe-test/README.md

 ## About

-A client-side app that does this:
+A lightweight client-side app that does this:

 ![lookit](https://github.com/adrianlee0118/razr-fe-test/blob/master/assets/captured.gif)